microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationuser-delta.md

 ## Response

-If successful, this method returns `200, OK` response code and [educationUser](../resources/educationuser.md) collection object in the response body.
+If successful, this method returns a `200 OK` response code and an [educationUser](../resources/educationuser.md) collection object in the response body.

 ## Example

-The following is an example of how to call this API.
+The following example shows how to call this API.

 ##### Request